ryan258/fusion-chain--node/readme.md

 # FusionChain

-FusionChain is a Node.js library for running and evaluating multiple AI models on a series of prompts.
-It allows for easy comparison and fusion of different model outputs, making it ideal for ensemble learning and model evaluation in natural language processing tasks.
+FusionChain is a Node.js library for running and evaluating multiple AI models or agents on a series of prompts.
+It allows for easy comparison and fusion of different model outputs, making it ideal for ensemble learning, multi-agent systems, and model evaluation in natural language processing tasks.

 ## Features

-- Run multiple AI models on a series of prompts
+- Run multiple AI models or agents on a series of prompts
 - Handle context and back-references in prompts
 - Evaluate model performances and select top responses
 - Support for both synchronous and parallel execution (parallel execution coming soon)
 - Easy-to-use API for integrating with various AI models and evaluation metrics
 - Demonstration with Ollama for local AI model interaction
+- Flexible architecture supporting various use cases from summarization to multi-agent analysis

 ## Prerequisites